Our Local Offer for Children with Special Educational Needs

 We value the role of the key person and the positive relationships that are formed with the parents, child and their family.

-Any concerns may be shared with your child’s key person, the Manager (SENCO/INCO) or the Early Years Teacher, all of whom will be available to offer the most appropriate advice/support at any time.
+Any concerns may be shared with your child’s key person, the Manager (SENCO/INCO), all of whom will be available to offer the most appropriate advice/support at any time.

 Who can I contact for further information?